 I cleaned my nails with a normal wet wipe, I then used a nail buffer block to file, shape, smooth, and buff my nails.
 Again I cleaned my nails to remove any excess nail shavings from buffing and then put on my first coat of base coat.

-My setup was pretty much the same as my first attempt but the only difference was a tub of hot water for my base & topcoat varnish to sit in.
-I applied the base coat with no topcoat this time, as per the instructions for the classic powder finish you just put on a base coat followed by the powder.
+My setup was pretty much the same as my first attempt but the only difference was a tub of hot water for my base & topcoat to sit in.
+I applied the base coat, no topcoat, as per the instructions for classic powder finish you just put on a base coat followed by the powder.
 Curing your nail/s before applying the powder.

 I took my time this time, (holding my excitement back) and did each nail individually, purely due to my dexterity and the way my hands are shaped.
 I can’t keep my fingers separated enough to prevent one finger from hitting another fingernail and causing smudges in the varnish/powder.

 Not only that I wanted to spend more time cleaning around my fingernails preferably without having to use vaseline around the edges as suggested by other users or messing around with liquid latex.
 I simply resorted back to my wooden cuticle stick and every time I put a coat of base coat or topcoat on my nail, before curing I would take the cuticle stick, use the flat-ended side to gently remove excess varnish down each side of my finger.
 As the varnish was still wet, this worked beautifully!!